charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 At the end you will have a working server that provides sentiment analysis.

 #### Pre-requisites
-* An AWS account.
+* :warning: An AWS account.
 Create an AWS account (it's free) before the meetup.
 Accounts are usually activated within a few minutes, but the process might take up to 24 hours.
 * Basic knowledge of Python
 * Willingness to spend a few cents to use AWS resources.
 Please note however that AWS ElasticBeanstalk is free and other resources might fall under AWS free tier program.